-Prescription Drug Co-payments PEIA Special Medicare Plan Up to a 30-day supply 31- to 60-day supply 61- to 90-day supply Generic Drug \$5 \$10 \$15 Brand-name drug listed on the WV Preferred Drug List \$15 \$30 \$45 Brand-name drug not listed on the WV Preferred Drug List \$50 \$100 \$150 Common Specialty Medications† \$50 not available not available
+Prescription Drug Co-payments PEIA Special Medicare Plan Up to a 30-day supply 31- to 60-day supply 61- to 90-day supply Generic Drug \$5 \$10 \$15 Brand-name drug listed on the WV Preferred Drug List \$15 \$30 \$45 Brand-name drug not listed on the WV Preferred Drug List 75% coinsurance 75% coinsurance 75% coinsurance Common Specialty Medications† \$50 not available not available

-\ For maintenance medications only.
+\ For generic and preferred brand maintenance medications only.
 See the Maintenance Medications section for the list of qualifying medications.
 You may be able to get a discount on your maintenance medications through a Retail Maintenance Network pharmacy or through Mail Service.
 Read on for details.